 The trends for programming are often reflected in the overall IT trends.
 Gartner, Inc. highlighted a number of technology trends that impact the opportunities for programmers in 2015 and beyond:

-- There will be a move from programming for computers to programming for phones and wearable devices, which will become the preferred way to interact, communicate, and share.
+- There will be a move from computer programming to programming for mobile devices.
+Mobile devices is becoming the preferred way to interact, communicate, and share.

-- The Internet of Things (IoT) will require more programming solutions to combine data and services together to manage, monetize, operate and extend for all types of industries.
+- The Internet of Things will require more programming solutions to combine data and services together.
+This is done to manage, monetize, operate and extend for all types of industries.

 - 3D printers are expected to grow nearly 100% in 2015 with more demand into 2016.
 This will also require programming expertise to develop the necessary printing software for this innovative and versatile equipment.